 Credible reviews and complaints

 - Soft credit check.
-Your credit score will not be affected when comparing loan options through Credible, since it doesn’t perform a hard credit pull.
+Your credit score won’t be affected when comparing loan options through Credible since it doesn’t do a hard credit pull for a loan prequalification.

 - No in-person support.
-Since Credible is an online loan marketplace, its customer support is limited to telephone, email and live chat inquiries during the following times:
+Credible is an online loan provider, and customer support from your loan officer is limited to text, email and phone weekdays from 9 a.m. to 6 p.m.
+ET.

 What is Credible?

 Founded in San Francisco, CA in 2012, Credible started out as a platform for borrowers to compare student loans.
 It now functions as an online marketplace that connects consumers with a wide range of loan products, including conventional purchase and refinance mortgages.
 In 2019, Rupert Murdoch’s Fox Corporation agreed to buy Credible Labs Inc. for $397 million.